Nowadays, at-home clear aligner services like Byte and Candid make the process of straightening your teeth just discreet, but convenient too.

 This guarantee is essentially a lifetime warranty.
 If your teeth ever shift after treatment, Byte will send you new aligners to correct it.
-Similarly, if you reach the end of your treatment and you’re not satisfied, you can request a re-evaluation.
-As long as you’ve followed your prescribed treatment plan, Byte will help make it right.
+All you need to do is stay on top of wearing and replacing your aftercare retainers, and you’ll be covered!

 Which is the Best Home Aligner for You?

 When it all comes down to it, Candid and Byte are both good options.
 But at the end of the day, you can only pick one.